unoplatform/uno/doc/articles/features/file-management.md

 ## Support for `RandomAccessStreamReference.CreateFromUri`

-Uno Platform supports to creation of a `RandomAccessStreamReference` from an `Uri` (`RandomAccessStreamReference.CreateFromUri`), but note that on WASM downloading a file from a server often causes issues with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+Uno Platform supports the creation of a `RandomAccessStreamReference` from an `Uri` (`RandomAccessStreamReference.CreateFromUri`), but note that on WASM downloading a file from a server often causes issues with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 Make sure the server that hosts the file is configured accordingly.

 ## Support for `CachedFileManager`

 For all targets except for UWP/WinUI and WebAssembly, the `CachedFileManager` does not provide any functionality and its methods immediately return.
-This allows to easily write code which requires deferring updates on UWP and sharing it across all targets.
+This allows us to easily write code that requires deferring updates on UWP and sharing it across all targets.

-In case of WebAssembly, the behavior of `CachedFileManager` depends on whether the app uses the **File System Access API** or **Download picker**.
+In the case of WebAssembly, the behavior of `CachedFileManager` depends on whether the app uses the **File System Access API** or **Download picker**.
 This is described in detail in [file pickers documentation](windows-storage-pickers.md#webassembly).